Eleventh Introductory Workshop on Epistemic Game Theory 2026

 Beneficiary address: Maastricht University, P.O.
 Box 616, 6200 MD Maastricht, The Netherlands

-Please mention clearly “Order number 45290000024N EGT course” and your name.
+Please mention clearly Order number 45290000024N EGT” and your name.
 Otherwise we cannot trace your payment!
-The fee has to be paid before June 1st, 2025.
+The fee has to be paid before June 1st, 2026.

-About this course: The EPICENTER, our research center on Epistemic Game Theory at Maastricht University, offers this two-week intensive course as an introduction to the blooming field of Epistemic Game Theory.
+About this workshop: The EPICENTER, our research center on Epistemic Game Theory at Maastricht University, offers this two-week intensive workshop as an introduction to the blooming field of Epistemic Game Theory.
 This field takes a new, fresh approach to game theory, and studies how people reason in game theoretic situations before they eventually make a choice.
 More precisely, it explores how we reason about the minds of others before we make a choice.
 Hence, the reasoning of people like you and me is at the center stage of epistemic game theory.

-Last year we have provided a course on incomplete information, unawareness and psychological games.
-To follow this year’s course, it is not necessary to have followed the previous edition.
+Last year’s workshop was based on a different book: “Epistemic Game Theory: Reasoning and Choice” by Andrés Perea, and covered different topics.
+To follow this year’s workshop, it is not necessary to have followed the previous edition.
 In fact, you should be able to follow this year’s course without having any prior knowledge about game theory.
 The course is completely self-contained.

 Housing: If you would like to rent a room in Maastricht at a reasonable price during these two weeks, please visit: https://www.maastrichthousing.com/ .
 They offer rooms / apartments at a very reasonable price per day.
 On their website, indicate that you are a summer school student.